-“To my knowledge, a brain aneurysm rupture does not produce any sounds which can be appreciated,” says Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“To my knowledge, a brain aneurysm rupture does not produce any sounds which can be appreciated,” says Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

-“Even in cases of an intra-operative rupture, there are no sounds,” continues Dr. Siddiq (pictured left), a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.
+“Even in cases of an intra-operative rupture, there are no sounds,” continues Dr. Siddiq.

 Yes, you can hear a bone breaking and your knuckles cracking, but when an aneurysm ruptures, there is no “popping,” “cracking” or “snapping,” not even a gentler pulsing or whooshing sound.

 Dr. Siddiq also explains, “There is no gradual tearing or very tiny rupture.
 I would advise patients to talk to their doctor about the aneurysm bleeding risk.
 If the bleeding risk is substantial, you should consider treatment.

 “Most neurosurgeons who treat aneurysms nowadays are familiar with both open surgical and minimally invasive treatment of aneurysms.